blockai-unofficial/openpublish/README.md

 What this means is that neither Blockai nor any other private entity is required to register with Open Publish.

+### Open Publish State

+Blockai runs and maintains it's own Open Publish state machine which can be query about the state of ownership for individual assets, to get a list of assets owned by a particular Bitcoin address, to see the tips associated with a particular asset or owner, and more.

+Check out the [```openpublish-state```](https://github.com/blockai/openpublish-state) for more info.

+### Scanning without using Blockai's Open Publish State

 Here we're scanning for a list of Open Published documents for our wallet.
-Open Publish uses the Blockcast protocol to embed data in the blockchain.
+Open Publish uses the [Blockcast](https://github.com/williamcotton/blockcast) protocol to embed data in the blockchain.

 ```javascript
 commonBlockchain.Addresses.Transactions([commonWallet.address], function(err, addresses_transactions) {